 Environmental and social assessment is the process of analysis and planning used by the Borrower to identify, assess and manage the potential environmental and social risks and impacts of a project.
 Mitigation measures are identified in accordance with the mitigation hierarchy.
 Paragraphs 23-35 of ESS1 and Annex 1 of ESS1 provide further information on environmental and social assessment.

 Stakeholder engagement is an important aspect of developing an environmentally and socially sustainable project.
-ESS10 emphasizes the importance of open engagement with stakeholders, and providing opportunities for stakeholders’ views to be considered in the project design and during implementation.
-Further information on identifying stakeholders, preparing stakeholder engagement plans, information disclosure and consultation are provided in ESS10.
+ESS10 emphasizes the importance of open engagement with stakeholders, and providing opportunities for an inclusive approach that allows for stakeholders’ views to be considered in the project design and during implementation.
+Further information on identifying stakeholders, preparing inclusive stakeholder engagement plans, information disclosure and consultation are provided in ESS10.

 The Environmental and Social Commitment Plan (ESCP) is a summary developed by the Borrower which identifies the material measures and actions that will carried out in an agreed timeframe.
 Paragraphs 36-44 of ESS1 and Annex 2 of ESS1 provide further information on the ESCP.